BLOG

 As governments and agencies are increasingly moving sensitive and confidential information to secure cloud regions such as AWS GovCloud, it is essential to pay attention to security vulnerabilities that may exist despite the platform’s compliance with the complex cybersecurity requirements mandated by the U.S. government.
 One area that stands out is the lack of an embedded service for regular and persistent malware scanning within the GovCloud storage network.
 Malware protection for GovCloud regions is paramount for ensuring reliable and secure operations, and without it the risk of cyberattacks is very real and very high.
 Fortunately, there is one solution for AWS GovCloud in-tenant malware scanning in the AWS Marketplace.
 The CSS malware scanning service operates in parallel to workflows and can be configured for real-time scanning of static and moving data.

-Is it Worth it?
-Explore DIY Lambda & ClamAV Antivirus Solutions for S3
+DIY Lambda & ClamAV Antivirus Solution

 When A DIY Lambda & ClamAV Antivirus Solution for S3 Isn't Worth It